What is a Hot Toddy, Anyway?

 Mixing it Up

 The variations on toddies are almost endless.
 In Scotland, hot toddies also go by the name “hot whiskey,” indicating that the whiskey is non-negotiable.
 But in the U.S., especially the south, toddy-makers often use bourbon instead.
 In the Midwest, it’s often brandy.
 Sometimes it’s rum.
-Some toddies don’t contain alcohol at all, like this seasonal Cranberry Hot Toddy.

 The sweetener varies, too, depending on local preferences.
 Straight white sugar is common, as is brown sugar.
 In Canada and New England, you’ll find hot toddies made with maple syrup.
 Most hot toddies also include spices like cinnamon, cloves and ginger, in different proportions and combinations.
 Some people make their toddies with cayenne pepper, to encourage the clearing of the sinuses.